 Persistence pays off and real headway has been made in the sexuality arena, but I still see a blackout of sexual orientation research among Christian media.
 As I have documented, important studies of sexuality and gender have been reported in the popular press but haven’t risen to the level of newsworthiness in the Christian press.
 Even though evangelical scholars take these studies seriously, the consumers of culture war and Christian media probably won’t hear about them if the research implicates a biological origin for homosexuality.

 On the American history front, many of the popular media sources have ignored the David Barton controversy (e.g,, I don’t think Christianity Today has touched the subject).
 Many popular radio hosts simply won’t allow another point of view on their programs.
-I am very thankful that World Magazine has been the clear exception.
+I am glad that World Magazine has been the clear exception.

 In 2011, Thomas Kidd pointed out that evangelicals are bosses at creating subcultures (e.g., Christian music, Christian television, Christian publishers).
-We also have our “experts.”
-Others (e.g., Stephens & Giberson in The Anointed: Evangelical Truth in a Secular Age) have pointed out that evangelical experts rarely have deep academic training in their chosen subject.
+We also have our in-house “experts.”
+Others (e.g., Stephens & Giberson in The Anointed: Evangelical Truth in a Secular Age) have pointed out that these evangelical experts rarely have deep academic training in their chosen subject.

 Now we come to the double-minded part.
 The experts (e.g., David Barton) create their niche by demeaning academic work, even by Christian scholars.
 Witness Barton’s defense of his work.
 As noted previously, his radio show co-host blasted us with comparisons to Hitler and Alinsky.
 With condescension, Barton blasted Coulter and me for being “academic elitists” and added